mosdef-hub/msibi/paper/paper.md

 This class also stores general simulation parameters such as time step, neighbor list, exclusions, thermostat and trajectory write-out frequency.

-Forces can be set and held fixed, or set and updated.
-This is key for building up towards a complete CG forcefeidl (intermolecular and intramolecular) but also makes it possible to mix CG models.
-For example, learning the CG forces for a solvent molecule once, then using that to derive solvent-solute non-bonded pair potentials for any number of solutes.

 # Availability
 `msibi` is open-source and freely available under the MIT License on [GitHub](https://github.com/mosdef-hub/msibi).
 For installation instructions, and Python API documentation visit the [documentation](https://msibi.readthedocs.io/en/latest/).